openfrontier/ci/README.md

     ## By default, you can use user/password: gerrit/gerrit123 to login to Gerrit, this assumes such user/password exists in your LDAP
     ## Please choose your own LDAP user/password and update your myci.conf before setup these containers

-    ## After above initial setup, if you want to change configuration parameters, you can run:
+    ## After above initial setup, if you want to change configuration parameters, you can run ./updateConf.sh;
-    ## Then you can check if the configuration files are updated correctly then use docker-compose to restart some specific or all containers;
+    ## Then you can check if the configuration files are updated correctly and use docker-compose to restart some specific or all containers;

     ./updateConf.sh